techx4guru/xreplysystem/docs/admin-runbook.md

 4.  **Verify:**
     - Go to the Firebase Console -> Authentication.
 Find the user and check their "Identifier" column.
 You may need to refresh.
 The claim isn't directly visible but is active.
-    - Log in to the application as that user.
-You should now see an "Admin" entry in the sidebar, which will take you to `/admin`.
+    - **Important**: Log in to the application as the newly-seeded admin.
+You may need to sign out and sign back in for the new claims to take effect.
+After signing in, you should see an "Admin" entry in the user menu (top-right) and be able to access `/admin`.

 ## 2. Using the Admin Panel